shannonhochkins/ha-component-kit/packages/components/README.md

 # Overview

-This [package](https://www.npmjs.com/package/@hakit/components) provides reusable components for creating custom dashboards for Home Assistant using react, this is a separate package to [@hakit/core](https://www.npmjs.com/package/@hakit/core) which is a peer dependency for this package.
+The [package](https://www.npmjs.com/package/@hakit/components) provides reusable components for creating custom dashboards for Home Assistant using react, this is a separate package to [@hakit/core](https://www.npmjs.com/package/@hakit/core) which is a peer dependency for this package.

+The [@hakit/components](https://www.npmjs.com/package/@hakit/components) package reusable components for creating custom dashboards for Home Assistant using react!
+The [@hakit/core](https://www.npmjs.com/package/@hakit/core) package is a peer dependency for this package.

 [![npm version](https://badge.fury.io/js/@hakit%2Fcomponents.svg)](https://www.npmjs.com/package/@hakit/components)